murrayadam/interviews-to-action/README.md

-# Granola → JIRA + Slack Meeting Automator
+#  Customer Interviews to Action Automator

 Automatically create JIRA engineering tickets and post Slack summaries from your Granola meeting notes — triggered by your calendar, runs entirely on your machine.